 The graphic below depicts CHILD USA's average ranking of each state's current criminal and civil SOLs (including age caps, discovery rules, and revival laws).
-Colorado currently ranks as one of the worst states for justice for child sex abuse victims.
+Before eliminating the civil SOL, Colorado ranked as one of the worst states.
+The elimination brought Colorado to the middle, and this new law would make Colorado the best states for justice for child sex abuse victims.
+This bill is an opportunity for the state to reach the top-for the children of yesterday, today and tomorrow.

-IV.
-Colorado Taxpayers are Burdened by the Cost of Child Sexual Abuse and Colorado Will Gain Revenue from Medicaid Reimbursements for Settlement Funds and Damages Awards a.
+- IV.
+Colorado Taxpayers are Burdened by the Cost of Child Sexual Abuse and Colorado Will Gain Revenue from Medicaid Reimbursements for Settlement Funds and Damages Awards - a.
 Colorado Taxpayers Bear the Burden of the Overwhelming Cost of Child Sexual Abuse

 Society pays a steep price when it blocks child sex abuse survivors from accessing justice.
 Historically, Colorado has protected institutions and perpetrators through short SOLs while the victims and the public have been left to bear the tremendous costs of the abuse.
 The negative effects of child sex abuse are profound, extensive, and long lasting.
 Studies show a strong correlation between adverse childhood experiences and negative effects across the lifespan, including, disrupted neurodevelopment; impaired social, emotional, and cognitive development; psychiatric and physical disease; and disability.
-Child sex abuse victims are predisposed to a greater incidence of depression, PTSD, substance abuse, alcoholism, and suicide, among many other health impacts.
-Because of the greater incidence of medical and psychological health problems and the negative impact on achievement and success, child sex abuse victims in Colorado are disproportionately in need of medical care and other government support as compared to the general population.
+Child sex abuse victims are predisposed to a greater incidence of depression, PTSD, substance abuse, alcoholism, and suicide, among many other health impacts.^{xii} Because of the greater incidence of medical and psychological health problems and the negative impact on achievement and success, child sex abuse victims in Colorado are disproportionately in need of medical care and other government support as compared to the general population.
 The cost of the negative effects of sex abuse on the individual survivor over the course of their lifetime is high, and without access to justice, victims and their families are forced to bear those costs themselves.